-This Greek Orthodox Church, built in the 17th C, is located on the southern-western side of the old city of Acre, over the ruins of a Crusader church.
+This Greek Orthodox Church, built in the 17th century, is located on the southern-western side of the old city of Acre, over the ruins of a Crusader church.

 St. George church is located on the southern-western side of the old city of Acre.
 To get to the church, park near the Bahai-faith newly restored center which is located 100M north to the lighthouse.
 Then, walk 100M through the alley towards east.

 - Roman period – the story of St. George

 St George was born and lived in the 3rd Century AD in the Holy Land city of Lod (Lydda), a city south of Ben-Gurion airport.
 George, an early Christian, served as a Roman tribune and died in 303.
 His coffin is located in St. George church (in Lod; has the same name), where according to a 6th C tradition his remains are located.
 He is regarded as a martyr, a great Holy warrior saint, and is illustrated in the stone relief in Acre and in Lod as a “dragon slayer”.

 The Lod basilica was dedicated to St George in the Byzantine times, and later other churches were named after the great Martyr.